 • If there are complaints of pain and discomfort on the part of the child, work stops until the next time.

-Speech therapy face massage
+Speech therapy facial massage

 • It is carried out in stages, from top to bottom.
 The forehead is treated first, then the cheeks, nose, lips, chin and neck.